Richard Charles Lee Canada-Hong Kong Library: History

 The Richard Charles Lee Canada-Hong Kong Library has its roots in the Canada and Hong Kong Project in 1990.
 The project was co-directed by Diana Lary and Bernard Luk.
 A Joint Centre for Asia Pacific Studies was established between the University of Toronto and York University.
 It collected 5,000 items since its inception.
 With a $500,000 grant from the Hong Kong and Shanghai Bank (Canada), the Canada-Hong Kong Resource Centre 加港文獻館 was set up in 1994 at 1 Spadina Crescent.
 By 1998, the Resource Centre’s collection reached 40,000 items.

 In 1999, the Resource Centre received a major gift of $500,000 from Senator Vivienne Poy, and a reading room named Ming Chak Hin 銘澤軒 (Richard Charles Lee Studio) was created at the Munk School of Global Affairs at the University of Toronto.

 In 2006, the Resource Centre received a donation of $3,000,000.
 It was relocated to the current location on the 8th floor of Robarts Library at the University of Toronto.
 The Centre was renamed to the Richard Charles Lee Canada-Hong Kong Library in 2008.

 Collections

 Hong Kong Handover Digitized Collection

 Available online, this digitized collection has approximately 15,000 pages of books, academic papers, original art works, manuscripts, newspaper clippings, ephemeral materials documenting the handover ceremony in 1997, photographs, and government documents.
 Subjects include “one-country, two-systems”; Hong Kong people ruling Hong Kong; Sino-British Joint Declaration of 1984; Hong Kong Basic Law; Opium War of 1841; People’s Liberation Army in Hong Kong; and immigration to Canada.

 Senator Vivienne Poy’s Papers

-A collection of speeches, archival records, research papers and books by Senator Vivienne Poy during her 14 years of service, 1998-2012, in the Senate of Canada, Senator Poy’s papers greatly enrich our collections in Asian Canadian studies, among many other subjects.
+Available online, Senator Vivienne Pov's Papers is a collection of speeches, archival records, research papers and books by Senator Vivienne Poy during her 14 years of service from 1998-2012 in the Senate of Canada; the papers focus on Asian Canadian studies, among other subjects.